CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 In order to prevent unauthorized persons from starting a zone transfer and thus receiving the entire domain information of a zone, zone transfers must be configured so that they are only possible between Primary and Secondary DNS servers.
 This must be done at least via the restriction to the IP addresses of the DNS servers, even more secure is to use Transaction Signatures (see APP.3.6.M18 * Extended coverage of zone transfers *).

 The restrictions on IP addresses are as follows: The Primary DNS server must be configured for each zone that is the associated Secondary DNS server.
 This is done by specifying one or more IP addresses.
-One or more Secondary DNS servers for a zone must be configured to be the primary DNS server responsible.To ensure zone transfer works, it should be checked for correct operation after each change to the zone transfer settings.
+One or more Secondary DNS servers for a zone must be configured to be the primary DNS server responsible.
+To ensure zone transfer works, it should be checked for correct operation after each change to the zone transfer settings.
 For this example, a zone transfer can be performed.
 Thereafter, it is checked in the log files, if errors have occurred.
 For non-extensive zones, it is possible to manually compare the domain information managed by the primary DNS server with that of the secondary DNS server.

 ** Exclude certain DNS servers **